saifuwallet/saifu/README.md

 ## Non-Webstore Releases

 You'll find the latest Saifu releases in this repository.
-Head over to [Releases](https://github.com/saifuwallet/saifu/releases)
+Head over to [Releases](https://github.com/saifuwallet/saifu/releases).
+Refer to [How to install the non-webstore versions of Saifu](/How%20to%20install%20the%20non-webstore%20versions%20of%20Saifu.md)

 - `nightly-x-x`: Automatic daily releases off the latest development tip
 - `1.1.0`: Stable release